-Agro-Economic Studies on Wastewater Reuse in Developing Marginal Areas in West Delta, Egypt
+Socio-Economic Studies on Treated Wastewater Reuse in Western Desert, Egypt: An Integrated Approach

-Ezzat M. Abd El Lateef, Jeremy E. Hall, Mahmoud A.A.
+Ezzat.
+M. Abd El Lateef, Jeremy E. Hall, Mahmoud A.A.
 Farrag and Aziza A. Farrag

-National Research Centre; Agric.
-Div.
-Dokki, Giza, Egypt P.O.
-Box 12611 Independent Sludge and Water Consultant, UK
+National Research Centre, Agriculture Division Dokki, Giza, Egypt Independent Sludge and Water Consultant, UK National Research Centre, Agric.
+Div., Dokki, Giza, Egypt

-Abstract: The objective of the study was to find alternative and additional water resources to develop marginal desert lands of west delta of Egypt and to allow safe and economically responsible reuse of treated wastewater from the city of Alexandria through agriculture.
-In order to achieve these goals a detailed survey for 74000 feddans(one feddan=4200 m2) in Alexandria catchments was studied.
-During the study the area was classified to three categories according to the farm size to represent the range of farm types in the development area (small medium and large farms).
+Abstract: This work is a part of "Alexandria Effluent and Sludge Reuse Study" which has been commissioned to establish the appropriate approaches to be adopted by Alexandria General Organization for Sanitary Drainage (AGOSD) to secure efficient and beneficial disposal of treated wastewater and sludge.
+The Study is being funded by the European Investment Bank and is being carried out on behalf of AGOSD by Wrc.
+The objective of this study was to find alternative and additional water resources to develop marginal desert lands of west delta of Egypt and to allow safe and economically responsible reuse of treated wastewater from the city of Alexandria through agriculture.
+In order to achieve these goals a detailed survey for 74000 feddans (30800 ha) in Alexandria catchments was studied.
+During the study the area was classified into three categories according to the farm size to represent the range of farm types in the development area (small, medium and large farms).
 The overall cropping pattern for the command area and the cost of the tertiary and on-farm irrigation systems (surface and drip), other infrastructure and equipment and all operating and maintenance costs were calculated.
-The results showed that the total capital costs of the treated wastewater conveyance system scheme are estimated at USS 394 million, with annual operating and maintenance costs of USS 40 million.
-The average annual net return per feddan was much lower on the small farm than the other models because of the less capital-intensive semi-commercial farming system adopted.
-Nevertheless, perennial crops (fruit trees and fuel wood) represented an important contribution to profitability and if these perennial crops are excluded from the cropping pattern then the FIRR(Financial Internal Rate of Return) falls to less than 0 %.
-Overall, the project would have an EIRR (Economic Internal Rate of Return ) of 7.6%.
-Despite the relatively high capital cost of the project and the high operating and maintenance costs necessitated by the need to lift pump the treated water several times during its conveyance to the project area and the predominant use of expensive trickle irrigation systems, the economic performance is reasonable.
+Agro and socio-economic evaluations were undertaken.
+Social studies indicated that adoption of the scheme would have considerable social and socio-economic benefits derived from the resettlement of landless people from the overcrowded delta lands and the urban fringes.
+More than 2000 farmers and families would benefit from increased incomes, employment and enhanced land values.
+The scheme itself, in economic and financial terms, is only marginally attractive for smallholders and the inclusion of tree production enhances the viability and provides employment.
+The production of forage would have a positive impact upon the livestock of the semi-nomadic Bedu and result in considerable expansion of sheep production, many of whom would be destined for export.
+The production of grains and wood would go some way to reduce imports of these commodities. employment opportunities and incomes of settlers and nomads would improve.
+The results showed that the total capital costs of the treated wastewater conveyance system scheme are estimated at USS 394 million and the average annual net return per feddan was much lower on the small farm than the other models because of the less capital-intensive semi-commercial farming system adopted.
+Overall, the project would have an EIRR of 7.6%.
+Despite the relatively high capital cost of the project the economic performance is reasonable.
 The major contribution to the benefits is obtained from the industrial tree crops to produce high quality tropical hardwood and/or wood for fuel or pulp and they make up over half of the predicted irrigated command area and produce over 70% of the benefits.
 Without forestry, the scheme would be uneconomic.
 In conclusion, the study showed that treated wastewater re-use can significantly contribute to national development schemes.

-Key words: Egypt • Marginal lands • Treated wastewater
+Key words: Socio-economic • Treated wastewater • Egypt • Agricultural production